ONS-OpenData/bau_OCI/README.md

 ![alt tag](/images/cross.png)

-The easiest way to do this is to do a replace all (against the whole worksheet) with MS Excel.
+The easiest way to do this is to do a replace all (against the whole workbook) with MS Excel.

 ![alt tag](/images/replace.png)